 Bed bugs (below) are in the Cimcidae family.
 There are about 100 species in this family found worldwide on birds and mammals.
 They are usually 4 - 12 mm long, have small compound eyes, and all suck blood through their rostrum which is kept folded underneath the body when not feeding.

 There are 3 species of bed bugs found in the U. K.

 They can withstand long periods of starvation - at least 2 months in normal indoor temperatures - and there have been reports of individuals surviving a whole year without feeding.
 They can also withstand temperatures below freezing.
 As can be expected they are usually found in bedrooms.
 They are active at night, and during the day they hide in crevices, behind pictures and wallpaper or in bedding.
+In areas of high infestation 5000 bugs have been counted on a single bed.
 They locate their host by smell and body heat.
 In the UK they are not thought to transmit disease.

 Main feeding activity is after midnight.
 Individuals feed once every 1 - 2 weeks for 5 - 10 minutes at a time.

 The bed bug egg is laid in cracks and crevices and cemented into place with glue.
 A well-fed, healthy female can lay up to 500 eggs in her life, usually at a rate of 3 - 4 per day.
 The eggs measure around 1.0 x 0.5 mm.

 There are 5 nymphal stages, and the transition from one stage to the next can only occur after a blood meal, and the nymphs are capable of sucking blood as soon as they hatch out of the egg.